A Grand Unification of Quantum Algorithms: Phase Estimation by QSVT

-To understand our algorithm, let us use the binary fraction representation of $\varphi$ and assume that $\varphi$ is an $m$-bit number: $\varphi = 0.\varphi_1 \varphi_2 ... \varphi_m$ for some finite $m$ (in this representation, $\varphi = \sum_j 2^{-j} \varphi_j$).
 In the QSVT phase estimation algorithm, $\varphi$ is determined bit by bit through a series of $m$ iterations, beginning with the least significant bit, $\varphi_m$, and proceeding down to the most significant bit, $\varphi_1$.
 In each iteration, we construct a matrix whose singular values encode the least significant bits of $\varphi$ as well as the current value of $\theta$.
-By applying QSVT to this matrix, conditioned on an ancilla qubit, and subsequently measuring the ancilla qubit, we determine a bit of $\varphi$ and update $\theta$ accordingly.
+By applying QSVT to this matrix, conditioned on an ancilla qubit, and subsequently measuring the ancilla qubit, we determine a single bit of $\varphi$ and update $\theta$ accordingly.
 If each iteration succeeds, then $\theta = \varphi$ at the end of the algorithm.

 To see how this may be achieved, consider the matrix $A_j(\theta) := \frac{1}{2} (I+e^{-2\pi i \theta} U^{2^j})$, which has a singular value

 with corresponding right singular vector $|v^j\rangle = |u\rangle$ and left singular vector $|w^j\rangle = e^{i\pi(2^j \varphi-\theta)}|u\rangle$.
 Because $\text{exp}({\pi i 2^j \varphi}) = \text{exp}(2\pi i 2^{j-1} 0.\varphi_1 ... \varphi_m) = \text{exp}(\pi i 0.\varphi_{j+1} ... \varphi_m) $, $\sigma^j$ may be re-expressed as